lyoshenka/grinfit/_posts/2012-03-17-gym-dips-bench-pull-ups-spinners-practice.md

 Spinners practice today

-I&#39;m still hurt but I did about 200 push ups before the core workout, and then did the core workout.
+I'm still hurt but I did about 200 push ups before the core workout, and then did the core workout.
 Also throwing.